signingplatform/slate/source/index.html.md

 > Make sure to replace `clientid` with your client id.
 > Make sure to replace `secretkey` with your client secret key.

-Siging expects for the clientid and secret keyto be included in all API requests to the server in a header that looks like the following:
+The Signing API uses clientid and secret key to authenticate requests.

+Your API keys carry many privileges, so be sure to keep them secure!
+Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.

+Use your API key by setting it in the initial configuration of APIClient().
+The Python library will then automatically send this key in each request.

+All API requests must be made over HTTPS.
+Calls made over plain HTTP will fail.
+API requests without "X-API-Key" and "X-API-Client" in headers will also fail.

 ### Python
 ### Args
 Parameter | Default | Description
 --------- | ------- | -----------
 clientid | - | Your personal client id